In a rush and just want my recommendation? I think the Arm & Hammer Dental Kit is a great choice.

 - Arm & Hammer Dog Dental Care Fresh Breath Kit for Dogs

-The Best Toothbrush For Dogs
+5 Best Toothbrushes For Dogs Reviewed

 Don’t let the name fool you; this gel-based toothpaste also comes with a toothbrush!
 The toothbrush is a unique triple-headed design that makes sure every side of your dog’s teeth is properly brushed and cleaned.
 It also cleanses their gums without being too harsh.